sharfin99/sharfin99.github.io/index.md

 ## News

 [Oct 2025] - Won 1st place at <a href="https://app.brazenconnect.com/a/amazon-recruiting-other/e/zq8Wn">Amazon Robotic's PhD Communication Competition</a>, where I presented a 5-minute summary of my thesis work!<br/>
-[Oct 2025] - Presented first version of<a href="https://roamlab.github.io/PopcornFT/">PopcornFT</a> on a low-cost sensor for robot manipulation virtually at IROS 2025!<br/>
+[Oct 2025] - Presented first version of <a href="https://roamlab.github.io/PopcornFT/">PopcornFT</a>, a low-cost sensor for robot manipulation, virtually at IROS 2025!<br/>
 [Sept 2025] - Submitted <a href="https://roamlab.github.io/minibee/">MiniBEE</a>, a novel bi-manual platform, for publication at ICRA 2026<br/>
 [June 2025] - Started summer internship at  <a href="https://www.proception.ai/">Proception Ai</a><br/>
 [May 2025] - Successfully passed my thesis proposal!<br/>